-In Photoshop Extended, as you add layers to a document, they appear as tracks in the timeline.
+As you add layers to a document, they appear as tracks in the timeline.
 Expand layer tracks to show layer properties that can be animated.

-In Photoshop Extended, all document layers appear in the timeline by default.
+All document layers appear in the timeline by default.
 To show only a subset of layers, first set them as favorites.

-Switch animation modes (Photoshop Extended)
+Switch animation modes

-In Photoshop Extended, you can use the Animation panel in either frame or timeline animation mode.
+You can use the Animation panel in either frame or timeline animation mode.
 Frame mode shows each separate frame, letting you set unique duration and layer properties for each.
 Timeline mode shows frames in a continuous timeline, letting you animate properties with keyframes and play video layers.